About Coconino County

 Shhhh.....

-Be vewwwwy quiet.
+Be vewwwy quiiiet.
 My pager has been, anyway.

-Just a shout out to let ya'll know I'm still here, in case you were wondering perhaps.
-It's just that my SAR pager hasn't made a peep in ... hmm ... what's it been?
+Just a shout out to let ya'll know I'm still here, in case you were wondering.
+It's just that my SAR pager hasn't made a peep in... hm, what's it been?
 At least a couple of weeks.

 And that's a good thing.
-I mean, as much as I love being on the team and participating with missions, I don't WISH for people to get hurt, stranded or lost, especially in the very wintry weather we've had lately.
-(Not to mention that it certainly is nice to be warm and cozy inside when it's snowing like crazy and c-c-cold outside.)
+I mean, as much as I love being on the team and going on missions, I don't WISH for people to get hurt, stranded, or lost, especially in the very wintry weather we've had lately.

-Now, though, as I take a break from books about helicopters (which I seem to have developed a bit of a fascination with over the past year or so), I'm reading a piece of fiction for a change, called The Wall by Jeff Long, a thriller that takes place on Yosemite's El Capitan.
+Now, though, as I take a break from books about helicopters, which I seem to have developed a bit of a fascination with over the past year or so, I'm reading a piece of fiction for a change, called The Wall by Jeff Long.
+It's a thriller that takes place on Yosemite's El Capitan.
 (I'm giving you the Amazon links, but I've found these books at our local library, so you probably can, too.)

-Anyhow, I'll be back to babbling when something babble-worthy happens.
+Anyhow, I'll be back to babbling about search and rescue when something babble-worthy happens.